katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 == Changelog ==

-= 3.1.10 on June 22 =
+* Fixed: Submissions not being processed properly for lists being selected using `<select>` inputs = 3.1.10 on June 22 =
 * Fixed: Invalid Header issue on activation for certain server configurations